JuanPabloDiaz/freeForGeeks/README.md

 9. [GoatCounter](https://www.goatcounter.com) is a simple web analytics platform. ⭐ [4.1k stars](https://github.com/arp242/goatcounter)
 10. [Open Web Analytics](https://www.openwebanalytics.com) is an open source alternative to commercial tools such as Google Analytics.
 Stay in control of the data you collect about the use of your website or app.
 Please consider sponsoring this project. ⭐ [2.5k stars](https://github.com/Open-Web-Analytics/Open-Web-Analytics)

+## CSS Analyzers

+- [Wallace](https://www.projectwallace.com/) is a set of CSS analyzers that check your complexity, specificity, performance, Design Tokens and much more.
+And all of that in a single web app.
+THE BEST CSS ANALYZER OUT THERE. ⭐ [GitHub](https://github.com/projectwallace)
+- [Stylelint](https://stylelint.io/) is a mighty, modern linter that helps you avoid errors and enforce conventions in your styles. ⭐ [11k stars](https://github.com/stylelint/stylelint)
+- [PurgeCSS](https://purgecss.com/) is a tool to remove unused CSS.
+It can be used as part of your development workflow. ⭐ [7.7k stars](https://github.com/FullHuman/purgecss)
+- [CSS Stats](https://cssstats.com/) is a tool to visualize the CSS stats of a website. ⭐ [2.8k stars](https://github.com/cssstats/cssstats)

 <div style="float: right"><a href="#"><img src="backtotop.jpg" width="100"></a></div>

 <!-- Open Source  -->